Top 4 Dark Web Marketplaces to Monitor

 But other dark web marketplaces only offer services that could help threat actors get into an organization’s network.
 Threat actors can find malware, ransomware, stolen credentials, hacking tools, and other services for sale.

-Here are the top five dark web marketplaces worth keeping an eye on.
+Here are the top four dark web marketplaces worth keeping an eye on:

 1. Abacus Market